Mark454534/sparc/specification/Specification.md

 - Document findings in markdown files, including pros and cons of different approaches.

 ## Project Overview
+- Project goal: Build a Service as a Service Application that will provide small and medium enterprises up to 1000 employees with a multi agent application that will allow them to cover all domains of the NIST CSF 2.0 framework.

+The service as a service will recommend

-- Elaborate on the project goal, providing context and background.
+ providing context and background.
 - Describe the target audience and their needs, including demographics and user personas.

 ## Functional Requirements